A posteriori error analysis and adaptivity of a space-time finite element method for the wave equation in second order formulation: Numerical aspects

 We assess the performance of Algorithm \ref{alg:adaptive} for the test case with finite Sobolev regularity in~\eqref{eq:rough_test}.
 We construct a reference solution by employing a static uniform spatial mesh with $309123$ space-time DoFs at each time step, $\dt=h$, $p=1$, and $q=2$.

-We set $p=1$, $q=2$, $\delta_0 = \delta_{time}=\delta_{space}=\delta_{mesh}=10^{-2}$, $\theta_r=0.1$, $\theta_c=0.1$, $\delta_{mesh}=\delta_{space}/2$, $k_{time}=10$, $k_{space}=10$, and we consider the $H^1$-projection of the initial data at each time-step.
+We set $p=1$, $q=2$, $\delta_0 = \delta_{\text{time}}=\delta_{\text{space}}=\delta_{\text{mesh}}=10^{-2}$, $\theta_r=0.1$, $\theta_c=0.1$, $\delta_{\text{mesh}}=\delta_{\text{space}}/2$, $k_{\text{time}}=10$, $k_{\text{space}}=10$, and we consider the $H^1$ projection of the initial data at each time-step.
 In Figure~\ref{fig:rough_adaptive}, the numerical solution with around $4\times 10^4$ space-time DoFs is compared with the reference solution above.
-In the first row, the initial mesh and the initial data are depicted; in the second row, we provide the mesh, and the numerical and reference solutions at the final time; the third row contains the number of space-time DoFs in each time interval, the size of all time-steps, and the estimators at the time nodes, respectively.
+In the first row, the initial mesh and the initial data are depicted; in the second row, we provide the mesh, and the numerical and reference solutions at the final time; the third row contains the number of space-time DoFs \revb{of the numerical solution and reference solution} in each time interval, the size of all time-steps, and the estimators \revb{and $L^2$ error computed with the help of the reference solution} at the time nodes, respectively.
 We also tested the algorithm for $q=3,4$, which lead to similar results as those obtained with $q=2$; in particular, $q=2,3,4$ lead to time-steps of approximate sizes $0.015,0.0225,0.035$, respectively.